Zhu Ci: Service under Li Huaixian and Zhu Xicai

 Zhu Ci served under Li Huaixian as well, but in 768, he and his younger brother Zhu Tao, as well as a colleague, Zhu Xicai, plotted to kill Li.
-Under the plan, Zhu Ci and Zhu Tao arrived at Li's headquarters and killed the guards on the outside, but when Zhu Xicai did not then arrive with his troops to enter and kill Li, Zhu Ci became apprehensive and considered fleeing, staying only after Zhu Tao commented, "If our plan fails, we will die anyway.
+Under the plan, Zhu Ci and Zhu Tao arrived at Li's headquarters and killed the guards on the outside, but when Zhu Xicai did not then arrive with his troops to enter and kill Li, Zhu Ci became apprehensive and considered fleeing, staying only after Zhu Tao admonished, "If our plan fails, we will die anyway.
 Why bother fleeing?"
 Zhu Xicai soon arrived, and they entered, killed Li, and slaughtered his family.
 Zhu Xicai claimed the title of acting military governor.
 The imperial government, later in the year, acquiesced and made Zhu Xicai military governor.
 Zhu Ci continued to serve under Zhu Xicai, and it was said that because they shared the same surname, Zhu Xicai trusted him greatly.

 Zhu Xicai, however, was said to be cruel and harsh, alienating his subordinates.
 In 772, Zhu Xicai's secretary Li Huaiyuan (李懷瑗), because the soldiers were angry at Zhu Xicai, assassinated him.
 Initially, the headquarters fell a state of confusion.
 Zhu Tao, who commanded the headquarters guards at the time, quickly induced his soldiers into proclaiming that the only person qualified to succeed as military governor was Zhu Ci.
 The other officers agreed, and Zhu Ci, who was then outside the circuit capital, was welcomed back to the capital to take over command.
 Zhu Ci claimed the title of acting military governor and sent messengers to the Tang capital Chang'an to report what had happened.
 Emperor Daizong made Zhu Ci the military governor and created him the Prince of Huaining.